When And How To Add Spices To Your Toddler's Food

+Do you give complete bland food to your toddler?
+You don't need to.
+Learn about spices you can safely introduce in your child's food.
+You can use spices and herbs to season the food.
 Herbs and spices are used for seasoning food to provide a combination of flavours to otherwise bland meals.
 Spices have long been used in Indian cuisine, and introducing them to babies is a traditionally accepted practice as well.
 Condiments and spices can be classified as fresh – green chillies, coriander leaves, curry leaves, mint leaves, garlic, fresh ginger, and dry – asafoetida, cardamom, red chillies, cloves, coriander seeds, cumin, fenugreek seeds, nutmeg, caraway, black pepper, poppy seeds and turmeric powder.
 This article aims to help you understand the right way to introduce a wide array of spices to your toddler’s food.

 When do Indians traditionally start adding spices to a baby’s food?

-Traditionally, Indian families start introducing spices right after six months of breastfeeding, to add flavour to the baby’s diet and as an agent to treat gastric ailments.
+Traditionally, Indian families start introducing spices right after 6 to 7 months of breastfeeding, to add flavour to the baby’s diet and as an agent to treat gastric ailments.
 Asafoetida, ginger, cumin and caraway (omam) have been used in traditional Indian remedies to help digestion.
 If you find your baby is allergic to certain spices or has digestive issues, it is best to consult your pediatrician about whether to delay the introduction of spices.

 Right age to start your baby on spices

 After introducing weaning foods to your child, a small quantity of mild spices such as cardamom, cumin and turmeric can be added to her dishes.
-Six to eight months is the right age to introduce spices to your baby’s diet.
-However, your baby will start to love self-feeding and enjoy a variety of spices in his cuisine only after he is eight months old.
+Seven to eight months is the right age to introduce spices to your baby’s diet.
+However, your baby will start to love self-feeding and enjoy a variety of spices in his cuisine only after he is nine months old.
 You can experiment with new flavours and spices, introducing them one at a time during this phase.

 Right technique to start introducing spices

-There are numerous ways to use condiments, herbs, spices and their blends.
-For example, some herbs, such as cinnamon, nutmeg, ginger and cloves, are substitutes for sugar.
+There are numerous ways to use condiments, herbs, spices and blends.
+For example, some herbs, such as cinnamon, nutmeg, ginger, and cloves, are substitutes for sugar.
 While other herbs, such as cumin and garlic are substitutes for salt.
 The table below furnishes details on when can a spice be introduced in your baby’s diet; how can it be introduced; and what are its health benefits?

 Introducing one spice at a time